 When evaluating a variant, two fundamental considerations are made: first, can the gene containing the variant be plausibly linked to a disease, and second, does the variant affect the function of the gene?
 All of the following discussion aims at answering these deceptively simple questions.

 Effect of variant on protein structure or function

 Any type of variant can be pathogenic, although the likelihood decreases substantially when considering nonprotein-coding variants.
 Putative loss of function (LOF) variants (stop-gained, stop-lost, frameshift insertion/deletion, splice site disruptor AG/GT) are the most deleterious and best candidates for pathogenic variants.
 Missense variants can also be pathogenic, but it's difficult to know if any given missense variant will impact the protein in such a way as to cause disease.
 Computational algorithms that estimate deleteriousness based on features like conservation and location include programs like PhyloP, Polyphen, SIFT, MutationTaster, and others.
-These algorithms can best be described as informative ...
+These algorithms can best ...